devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ### 4. Authentication type

 Here provide the type of authentication required by your version controller.
-Devtron support three types of authentications. you can choose the one that suits you the best.
+Devtron supports three types of authentications.
+You can choose the one that suits you the best.

 * **Anonymous**

 If authentication type is set as `Anonymous` then you do not need to provide any username, password/authentication token or SSH key.
 Just click on `Save` to save the git account provider details.
-If authentication type is set as `Anonymous`, only public git repository will be accessible.
+>If authentication type is set as `Anonymous`, only public git repository will be accessible.

 ![](../../user-guide/global-configurations/images/git-accounts-anonymous.jpg)